 How you manage your online programme, can be as much down to your approach to studies than it is about your academic capabilities.
-With the right attitude, studying for an online MSc Programme with The University of Exeter makes for an enjoyable learning experience.
+With the right attitude, studying for an online Masters Programme with The University of Exeter makes for an enjoyable learning experience.

 Find your focus